.357 Magnum Revolver HUGE Mistake😳

 Duration: 0:46

 This video demonstrates a critical safety hazard associated with revolvers, specifically the danger posed by the cylinder gap.
-Mr. Madness uses a Kimber K6s in .357 Magnum to show how escaping gases and projectiles can cause severe injury if a finger is placed near the gap during firing.
-The demonstration effectively illustrates why maintaining proper grip and awareness of the cylinder gap is paramount for shooter safety.
+Mr. Madness, an experienced shooter, uses a Kimber K6s in .357 Magnum to show how escaping gases and debris can cause injury.
+The demonstration highlights the importance of maintaining a safe grip and keeping fingers away from the cylinder gap during firing.

 Quick Summary